 Another sign of AMD is the appearance of pigmentary changes under the retina.
 In addition to the pigmented cells in the iris (the colored part of the eye), there are pigmented cells beneath the retina.
 As these cells break down and release their pigment, your eye care professional may see dark clumps of released pigment and later, areas that are less pigmented.
 These changes will not affect your eye color.

-What the Doctor sees during a Dialated Eye Exam
+What the Doctor sees during a Dilated Eye Exam

 Questions to ask your eye care Professional